PrefectHQ/prefect/docs/guides/deployment/push-work-pools.md

     </div>

     Using the `--provision-infra` flag will automatically set up your default Azure account to be ready to execute flows via Azure Container Instances.
-    In your Azure account, this command will create a resource group, app registration, service account with necessary permission, generate a secret for the app registration, and create an Azure Container Instance, if they don't already exist.
+    In your Azure account, this command will create a resource group, app registration, service account with necessary permission, generate a secret for the app registration, and create an Azure Container Registry, if they don't already exist.
     In your Prefect workspace, this command will create an [`AzureContainerInstanceCredentials` block](https://prefecthq.github.io/prefect-azure/credentials/#prefect_azure.credentials.AzureContainerInstanceCredentials) for storing the client secret value from the generated secret.

     Here's an abbreviated example output from running the command: